 If a rotating drum or some other method is used to break open all the bags during the process the whole of the waste is opened up and then recyclable materials can be removed with minimal dust and in a hygienic manner, after autoclaving.

 When run on conveyors through a picking bay, in conjunction with picking for valuable recyclables the bottles tend to be clean and free of labels etc, labels plastic bags have shrivelled and can be handled more easily, and the paper and similar fibrous materials tend to aggregate together or “pulp” for simple separation.

 Dust is non-existent as the waste emerges, due to the damp condition of the material.
-Its sterile and inert residual materials also reportedly virtually eliminate the problems of odor, litter, and vermin.
+Its sterile and inert residual materials also reportedly virtually eliminate the problems of odour, litter, and vermin.

-Remaining residual waste is denser than it would be without autoclaving, and can be composted or fed into an Anaerobic Digestion plant, after a variable level of further processing.
+The remaining residual waste is denser than it would be without autoclaving and can be composted or fed into an Anaerobic Digestion plant, after a variable level of further processing.